Notice to Short-Term Residential Hosts

 Hosts are required to obtain a Certificate of Authority (COA) to collect TOT unless you only use a Qualified Website Company for your listings, or you earn $40,000 or less in rent per year and request to be a Small Operator.

-Note: Hosts do not need to file or pay the Tourism Improvement District (TID) Assessment or the Moscone Expansion District (MED) Assesment.
+Note: Hosts do not need to file the Moscone Expansion District (MED) assessment.

 The Tourism Improvement District ("TID") and the Moscone Expansion District ("MED" or “District”) charges each hotel in the district(s) an assessment on gross hotel room revenue.
 This assessment may be passed on to customers as a separate item on hotel folios.

 TID and MED management plans are available in their entirety at: http://www.sftid.com.